 Local Database: All placemarks in all open documents will be searched for.
 This includes your Bookmarks of course.

 Monav: An offline search service using the data from Monav offline routing information, based on OSM data

 Gosmore: An offline reverse geocoding service using data from gosmore setup

 Once you have found your search on the map you can click on its label or its symbol using themouse button.
-A popup menu will appear which allows you to retrieve more information about the placemark.
-After clicking the name of the location on the popup menu a data sheet dialog will appear, like this:
+After clicking the name of the location on the map a data sheet will appear, like this:

 On the first tab of the dialog some very basic data is provided, like the name, coordinates and flag of the country the place belongs to.
 In addition, population numbers for cities get shown, as well as the elevation for mountains.
 If your computer is connected to the Internet and if you're online, Marble will try to connect to the popular Internet encyclopedia “Wikipedia”.
-If a matching Wikipedia article is available Marble will display it on the second tab of the dialog.
+If a matching Wikipedia article is available Marble will display it on the data sheet.

 The additional data sources can be enabled using → submenu.
 For example, you should mark menu item to see Wikipedia articles.